Mali is Poised to be a Leader for DFS in West Africa

 Government of Mali Leading the Way

 Setting the stage for discussion, Mamadou Igor Diarra, Minister of Economy and Finance, noted that an inclusive environment for digital payments will permit reductions in costs and risks, reinforce transparency, and promote financial inclusion, particularly among women.
 Gains like these are currently being pursued by the Office du Niger, a parastatal organization that administers a massive irrigation system in the region of Segou.
-In 2015, it introduced a mobile payments option for farmers to pay semi-annual bills for water and land usage.
+In 2015, it introduced a mobile payment option for farmers to pay semi-annual bills for water and land usage.
 This is expected to ease the burden of handling bills and receipts and help save money and time among farmers.

 At the workshop, a representative from the Better Than Cash Alliance also spoke about how such initiatives, encouraged by the leadership of the Ministry of Finance and Economy, can realize gains in transparency and efficiency.
 Gary Juste, USAID/Mali Mission Director, echoed this saying, “It is clear that digital finance will be an essential tool in achieving the 2030 Sustainable Development Goals objectives in the fight against extreme poverty, reducing inequality and promoting economic growth.”
 To this end, both Ambassador Folmsbee and Mr. Juste urged the Government of Mali to join the Better Than Cash Alliance, which admits government members and provides relevant technical assistance through its secretariat at the United Nations Capital Development Fund.